-As mentioned in Note 4, as part of the SPAC Transaction, 13,799,948 Public Warrants and 9,360,000 Private Placement Warrants issued by Spartan have been assumed by the Group.
-At December 31, 2022, the Group had 13,799,948 Public

-Warrants and no Private Placement Warrants outstanding, after the Private Placement Warrants holders exercised all their warrants on April 15, 2022.
+As mentioned in Note 4, as part of the SPAC Transaction, 13,799,948 Public Warrants and 9,360,000 Private Placement Warrants issued by Spartan, which had a fair value of $\epsilon$ 42,253 thousand at the time of the transaction and they have been assumed by the Group.
+At December 31, 2023, the Group hadno Public Warrants and no Private Placement Warrants outstanding after the Public Warrant holders exchanged all their warrants on October 3, 2023 and October 18, 2023 respectively.
+Private Placement Warrants holders exercised all their warrants on April 15, 2022.

-Public Warrants entitle the holder to convert each warrant into one ordinary share of the Company of 60.12 par value at an exercise price of $$11.50 (€10.80)^5$, and can be exercised starting 30 days after the SPAC Transaction.
-The Private Placement Warrants have terms and provisions that are identical to those of the Public Warrants, with the exception that as long as the Private Placement Warrants are held by Spartan, they may be exercised for cash or on a cashless basis, and they cannot be transferred, assigned, or sold until 30 days after the Business Combination.
+Public Warrants entitled the holder to convert each warrant into one ordinary share of the Company of $\pounds$ 0.12 par value at an exercise price of \$11.50 ( $\pounds$ 10.80), and could be exercised starting 30 days after the SPAC Transaction.
+The Private Placement Warrants had terms and provisions that are identical to those of the Public Warrants, with the exception that as long as the Private Placement Warrants are held by Spartan, they may be exercised for cash or on a cashless basis, and they could not be transferred, assigned, or sold until 30 days after the Business Combination.

-The cashless basis exercise entitles the Private Placement Warrants holders to convert the warrants into a number of Allego ordinary shares of @0.12 par value equal to the quotient obtained by dividing the product of the number of ordinary shares of Allego underlying the warrants and the excess of the fair market value over the exercise price of the warrants by the fair market value.
+The cashless basis exercise entitled the Private Placement Warrants holders to convert the warrants into a number of Allego ordinary shares of 0.12 par value equal to the quotient obtained by dividing the product of the number of ordinary shares of Allego underlying the warrants and the excess of the fair market value over the exercise price of the warrants by the fair market value.
 For the purpose of the calculation above, the fair market value shall mean the average last reported sale price of the ordinary shares of Allego for the ten trading days ending on the third trading day prior to the date on which notice of exercise of the warrant is given.